Understanding CE Marking Directives: Three common confusions with CE Marking

 The operation is reserved either for a manufacturer or an importer i.e. the manufacturer and the importer are the only economic operators who place products on the market.

-When a manufacturer or an importer supplies a product to a distributor or an end-user for the first time, the operation is always labelled in legal terms as placing on the market.
+When a manufacturer or an importer supplies a product to a distributor or an end-user for the first time, the operation is always labeled in legal terms as placing on the market.
 Any subsequent operation, for instance, from a distributor to distributor or from a distributor to an end-user is defined as making available.

 As for “making available”, the concept of placing on the market refers to each individual product, not to a type of product, and whether it was manufactured as an individual unit or in series.
-Consequently, even though a product model or type has been supplied before a new CE Marking directive, individual units of the same model or type, must comply with these new requirements.
+Consequently, even though a product model or type has been supplied before a new CE Marking directive, individual units of the same model or type must comply with these new requirements.

-Both making a product available and placing a product on the market require an offer or an agreement (written or verbal) between two or more legal or natural persons for the transfer of ownership, possession or any other property right concerning the product in question after the stage of manufacture has taken place.
+Both making a product available and placing a product on the market require an offer or an agreement (written or verbal) between two or more legal or natural persons for the transfer of ownership, possession, or any other property right concerning the product in question after the stage of manufacture has taken place.
 This transfer could be for payment or free of charge.
 It does not require the physical handover of the product.

 Placing on the market is considered not to take place where a product is:

 - Manufactured for one's own use.
 Some directives however cover products manufactured for their own use in its scope (e.g. LVD, Machinery)